RIKEN-RCCS/spark-k/examples/README.md

 * Scripts "run2x-xxx.sh" run tests of Spark-Perf.
 Spark-Perf is at https://github.com/databricks/spark-perf.
 Build is necessary.
-"run20-spark-perf.sh" runs "SPARK_TESTS".
-"run23-spark-perf-pearson.sh" runs only "PEARSON" from MLLIB.
+"run20" runs "SPARK_TESTS".  "run23" and "run24" runs only "PEARSON"

-* Scripts "run3x-xxx.sh" run tests Scala Pi (same as run00), but using the "micro"-queue and without rank-directories.
+qfrom MLLIB for varying node sizes.

 ## Notes on run03-r.sh